The Bankrate promise

 The Department of Education made changes in 2015 to the Pay As You Earn repayment plan to include all borrowers, not just those who took out loans on or after Oct.
 1, 2007.

-These changes resulted in the creation of the Revised Pay As You Earn repayment plan, which caps your monthly payments at 10 percent of your discretionary income.
+These changes resulted in the Revised Pay As You Earn repayment plan, which caps your monthly payments at 10 percent of your discretionary income.

 2020 – present: COVID-19 and student loan forbearance

-Although payments were scheduled to restart that same year, borrowers got six more extensions, with the latest one approved by President Joe Biden back in April and set to expire on Aug.
-31, 2022.
+Although payments were scheduled to restart that same year, borrowers got several extensions, finally declaring the restart of payments in October 2023.

-The Biden administration has also made substantial changes during the past year to federal programs to bring more borrowers closer to forgiveness.
-These include expanding borrower defense, removing taxes from any forgiven balances until 2025, automatically waiving federal student loan interest for service members and automatic forgiving debt for disabled borrowers.
+During the past year, the Biden administration has also made substantial changes to federal programs to bring more borrowers closer to forgiveness.
+These include expanding borrower defense, removing taxes from any forgiven balances until 2025, automatically waiving federal student loan interest for service members and automatically forgiving debt for disabled borrowers.

 U.S. student debt crisis in numbers